 What will it cost?

 A key reason the SRA gave in 2017 for changing the system of qualification is to make the route into the profession cheaper.
-In autumn 2018 the regulator finally announced the provisional costs for the superexam, stating both stages of the SQE would cost between £3,000 and 4,500.
-That breaks down as £1,100 to £1,650 for SQE1 and £1,900 to £2,850 for SQE2.
-The SRA has said these costs are only 'indicative', and that the final costs will be worked out with Kaplan based on the development and testing of the assessments; they may in fact be higher than the ranges indicated.
+In summer 2020 the regulator finally confirmed the costs for the superexam: both stages of the SQE will cost a total of £3,980.
+Provisional estimates had put the cost between £3,000 and £4,500.

 “If you don't get through the cheaper SQE1 you can give up and not incur the cost of SQE2.”

 If you know anything about the GDL and LPC, you'll immediately notice that these stated costs are significantly lower than those of the GDL and LPC.
 But – and this a big but – you need to bear in mind that there will be an extra cost for the preparatory courses for both SQE1 and SQE2 which will be provided by law schools other than Kaplan.
 When we last asked these law schools what they might charge for their SQE prep courses they were tight-lipped, but we think they are likely to charge as much for a GDL or LPC-like course as they do currently for the GDL or LPC.
 We could be wrong: the SRA claims to have 'modelled costs' and concluded the SQE would be cheaper than the GDL/LPC, though one law school source was surprised to hear this since they had not been asked how much their law school intended to charge for SQE prep courses.

 Another point to note is that law firms that currently offer sponsorship of the GDL and LPC are likely to continue to pay for future trainees to sit SQE1 and SQE2 and do the necessary prep.